-Don’t just say you like evenings in front of a DVD with a bottle of red wine – mention something that gives an idea of who you are.
+Don’t just say you like evenings in with a bottle of red wine and Netflix – mention something that gives an idea of who you are.

 You volunteer at weekends, enjoy long hill walks, spend every winter travelling in Africa, love growing prize vegetables, coach a school football team, sing in a choir… whatever it is, choose something that gives a flavour of you – your personality, your hobbies and your interests.

 Don’t be too prescriptive about what you’re looking for

 Yes, your ideal woman might be blonde and petite, or your ideal man a six footer with dark hair, but in reality you’re just as likely to fall in love with someone who looks completely different.

 Email lots of people

 Don’t just put your profile up and hope people will come to you – do some searches, see who’s out there.

 When you’ve found some interesting profiles, email them to say hello.
 This can be a really tough email to write, but don’t feel under too much pressure – after all, you’re really just breaking the ice like you would at a party or in a pub.

 Say hello, say you liked their profile (their photo, their sense of humour, whatever it was that caught your eye) and if you can, make a joke or ask a question or say something to tempt them to write back.